emqx/emqx-docs/en_US/getting-started/getting-started.md

 Authorization rules, or Access Control List (ACL) can be configured to ensure only legit clients are permitted to publish or subscribe to certain topics.

-- [Authentication Introduction](../advanced/auth.md): Select a built-in plugin, to integrate with internal or external database, JWT or HTTP service as the authentication data source.
+- [Authentication](../advanced/auth.md): Select a built-in plugin, to integrate with an internal or external database, JWT, or HTTP service as the authentication data source.
-- [Authorization / ACL](../advanced/acl.md): Select a built-in plugin, to integrate with internal or external database, or HTTP service as the ACL data source.
+- [Authorization / ACL](../advanced/acl.md): Select a built-in plugin, to integrate with an internal or external database, or HTTP service as the ACL data source.

 ### Rule Engine

-The built-in SQL based rule-engine can extract, filter, enrich, and convert messages between devices and data platofrms in real-time, and forward the data to Webhooks or other MQTT Brokers without having to implement MQTT clients to do the job.
+The built-in SQL based rule-engine can extract, filter, enrich, and convert messages between devices and data platforms in real-time, and forward the data to Webhooks or other MQTT Brokers without having to implement MQTT clients to do the job.

-EMQX enterprise eidtion can also integrate with Kafka, various SQL / NoSQL / time-series databases and enterprise systems, such as SAP.
+EMQX enterprise edition can also integrate with Kafka, various SQL / NoSQL / time-series databases, and enterprise systems, such as SAP.

-- [Rule Engine](../rule/rule-engine.md): The concept and basic usage of rule engine.
+- [Rule Engine](../rule/rule-engine.md): The concept and basic usage of the rule engine.
 - [Create Rule](../rule/rule-create.md): How to create a rule.
-- [Example](../rule/rule-example.md): Tutorial on using various data sources for rule engine.
+- [Example](../rule/rule-example.md): Tutorial on using various data sources for a rule engine.

 ### HTTP API